Why Change Management is Especially Important in Times of Cost-Cutting Programs in Organisations

-That Moment—when the organization, as it stands, can no longer continue.
-The point where the decision is made that the organization in its current form cannot survive—must not survive.
+That Moment—when the organisation, as it stands, can no longer continue.
+The point where the decision is made that the organisation in its current form cannot survive—must not survive.
 Increasingly, companies are facing acute cost-cutting needs as business figures continue to decline.
 Current and desired states are determined and defined, and actions are developed—usually behind closed doors with major consulting firms.
 The goal is short-, medium-, and long-term cost savings.
 The aim is for the business and organization to recover quickly, which is why every corner is examined.
 Beyond reductions in operating expenses, this also inevitably leads to examining personnel costs.
 Often, cost reduction programs bring layoffs, restructuring, or changes in working conditions.

-The pressure is high, the budget tight, and time is running against the organization.
+The pressure is high, the budget tight, and time is running against the organisation.
 Understandably, decision-makers often want to jump straight into implementing the measures.
 Unfortunately, something not immediately included in the critical path for many leaders is change management.

 Change Management—"We have no time or money for hand-holding.
 Let’s just get started."

 It’s always interesting to see how such a difficult and intensive discipline initially gets put in a defensive position.
 It’s challenging and intensive because change management is about working with people’s needs and core emotions.
 Forces are at play here that, if ignored, can cause projects to crash.
-If change management is implemented too late or not at all in cost-cutting programs, the organization risks losing the hard-won savings to resistance and productivity losses.
+If change management is implemented too late or not at all in cost-cutting programs, the organisation risks losing the hard-won savings to resistance and productivity losses.

 What is the purpose of change management?